 “It feels like I’m being forced by people to pick a side […] Mixed race people can often be very much overlooked and misunderstood […] You’re not really anything.
 Not really seen as black… not really seen as white.”

-The words here like picking a “side”, “overlooked”, “misunderstood”, “you’re not really anything” filled me with a sense of sadness and overwhelming dread as I imagined the future experiences of my family.
+The words here like picking a “side”, “overlooked”, “misunderstood”, “you’re not really anything” filled me with a sense of sadness and overwhelming dread as I imagined the future experiences of my little girl growing up mixed race.

 Questions are constantly raised amongst concerned parents: